robak86/hardwired/README.md

 #### Using Dependencies

-You can use other definitions within a definition using the `use` function.
+Definitions can depend on other definitions.
+You can use the use function passed to the factory to request dependencies.

 ```typescript
 import { fn } from 'hardwired';